 In 1955, Ford decided to revive the Continental, this time transforming it into its own separate marque, distinct from Lincoln.
 The result was the 1956–1957 Continental Mark II, a low-slung two-door hardtop coupe with a finely detailed interior.
 The Mark II was widely considered a stylistic triumph, hailed as a welcome break from the typical ostentation of the period.
 Except for its rather contrived decklid hump (an homage to the original Continental’s exposed spare wheel), the Mark II was understated and elegant.
 Its engineering was again very conventional, but it was a monument to refined taste that Edsel Ford would likely have approved.

 Alas, the Mark II’s critical adulation did not translate into sales success.
 Sales for the two years were fewer than 1,800 and Ford lost about $1,000 on each one.
-The Mark II was discontinued after only two models years and its successor, the 1958 Continental Mark III, was little more than a lavishly trimmed, over-decorated version of the standard Lincoln.
+The Mark II was discontinued after only two model years and its successor, the 1958 Continental Mark III, was little more than a lavishly trimmed, over-decorated version of the standard Lincoln.
 The Continental division, which had never really gotten off the ground, was shuttered in July 1956 and rolled into Lincoln-Mercury division.

 Lincoln itself nearly went the same way.
 Its 1950s sales had never been terribly impressive and its 1958 models were an expensive flop.
 Lincoln’s losses for 1958–1960 ultimately totaled around $60 million and that did not include the losses of the Continental division or of Edsel, which was rolled into a new Mercury-Edsel-Lincoln division in January 1958.